 We welcome them both and any of their offspring who wish to join them in the Chapel sessions, and look forward to another year of singing excellence.

-Photo above: the amazing gaelic waulking song at the concert with the Singing class 2012
+Photo left: the amazing gaelic waulking song at the concert with the Singing class 2012

 This class will follow on from our workshop approach of the past three years, with new repertoire and exercises.